achinth-b/achinth-b.github.io/content/posts/canada.md

 ## What is Canada to Me?

-Canada, to me, is the world's most ambitious experiment in building a nation-state around **pragmatism**—institutional problem-solving through negotiated compromise rather than ideological purity—**collaboration**, and **positive-sum social organization**.
+Canada, to me, is the world's most ambitious experiment in building a nation-state around **pragmatism** (institutional problem-solving through negotiated compromise rather than ideological purity), **collaboration**, and **positive-sum social organization**.
 Not because we have perfected these values, but because we have built a **mechanism for self-correction** that has repeatedly extended the boundaries of belonging when we fall short.
-The road has been plagued with grave strife—but so has its repair.
+The road has been plagued with grave strife; but so has its repair.

 ### The Racial Exclusivity of the Founding